camusicjunkie/PowerLFM/docs/Get-LFMAlbumTopTag.md

 PS C:\> Get-LFMAlbumTopTag -Album Gore -Artist Deftones
 ```

-This will get top tags for the album Gore by Deftones
+This will get the top tags for the album Gore by Deftones

 ## PARAMETERS